Special Care Baby Unit

-In the event of the baby being seriously ill, it may be necessary for you both to be transferred to a specialist unit, probably in Exeter.
+In the event of the baby being seriously ill, it may be necessary for you both to be transferred to a specialist unit, at one of the hospitals in the South West Peninsula.
 Once your initial problems are resolved, you will be able to return to Torbay.

 Our service includes:

 Torbay is not an intensive care neonatal unit, although there is always a nurse on duty who is trained in Neonatal Intensive Care.
-Babies who need more support than Torbay can provide, are stabilised and transferred, usually to Exeter’s Neonatal Unit, where our neonatal consultant also works.
+Babies who need more support than Torbay can provide, are stabilised and transferred, usually to Exeter’s Neonatal Unit.

 Further information regarding Child Health.

 Parents whose children are born early or need specialist care can take a virtual tour of Torbay Hospital’s Special Care Baby Unit.